THREE IN THE MAGIC CARPET RIDE TRILOGY

 My daughter Sam had been too young to

 ski, so I turned my attention to my family and ignored my

-my friends had kept this tradition going without me.
+my former friends had kept this tradition going without me.
 Every day I skied with

 was like old times.
 The week I